Bremen

-Bremen's port, together with the port of Bremerhaven at the mouth of the Weser, is the second largest port in Germany after the Port of Hamburg.
-The airport of Bremen (Flughafen Bremen "Hans Koschnick") lies in the southern borough of Neustadt-Neuenland and is Germany's 12th busiest airport.
+The city traces its origins to a settlement in the early Middle Ages and became the seat of a bishopric in 787.
+During the High Middle Ages, Bremen grew into a flourishing trading center and joined the Hanseatic League in the 13th century, establishing commercial links across Northern Europe.
+Its autonomy as a free imperial city was recognised within the Holy Roman Empire, and despite periods of conflict, Bremen retained a strong civic identity.
+In later centuries, the city developed into a key hub for shipping and overseas trade, contributing to Germany’s maritime economy.

 Bremen is a major cultural and economic hub of Northern Germany.
-The city is home to dozens of historical galleries and museums, ranging from historical sculptures to major art museums, such as the Bremen Overseas Museum (Übersee-Museum Bremen).
-The Bremen City Hall and the Bremen Roland are UNESCO World Heritage Sites.
-Bremen is well known through the Brothers Grimm's fairy tale "Town Musicians of Bremen" (Die Bremer Stadtmusikanten), and there is a statue dedicated to it in front of the city hall.
+The city hosts a variety of galleries and museums, ranging from historical sculptures to major art museums, such as the Bremen Overseas Museum or the Weserburg.
+The Bremen City Hall and the Bremen Roland form the UNESCO World Heritage Site "Town Hall and Roland on the Marketplace of Bremen".
+Bremen is well-known through the Brothers Grimm's fairy tale "Town Musicians of Bremen", and there is a statue dedicated to it in front of the city hall.
+Bremen's port, together with the port of Bremerhaven at the mouth of the Weser, is the second-largest port in Germany after the Port of Hamburg.
+Bremen Airport lies in the southern borough of Neustadt-Neuenland and is Germany's 12th-busiest airport.

-Bremen has a reputation as a working-class city.
-The city is home to many multinationals and manufacturing companies headquartered in Bremen include Hachez chocolate and Vector Foiltec.
-Bundesliga club SV Werder Bremen play in the Weserstadion on the bank of the Weser.